urbit/urbit.org-reloaded/content/grants/value-articles.md

 ## Milestones & Compensation

-1 Urbit star upon completion of each article which meet the standards of the Mars Invisible College Review Board
+$5000 upon completion of each article which meet the standards of the Mars Invisible College Review Board